aragon/taiko-contracts/TEST_TREE.md

 ├── Given a new instance
 │   └── Given calling initialize
 │       ├── It should set the DAO address
-│       ├── It should set the addresses as signers
+│       ├── Given passing more addresses than supported on initialize │       │   └── It should revert
+│       ├── Given duplicate addresses on initialize
+│       │   └── It should revert
-│       ├── It settings should match the given ones
+│       ├── It should append the new addresses to the list │       ├── It should emit the SignersAddedEvent
-│       ├── It should emit the SignersAdded event
+│       ├── When encryptionRegistry is not compatible on initialize │       │   └── It should revert
-│       ├── It should emit the SignerListSettingsUpdated event │       └── Given passing more addresses than supported │           └── It should revert
+│       ├── When minSignerListLength is lower than the list size on initialize │       │   └── It should revert
+│       ├── It sets the new encryption registry
+│       ├── It sets the new minSignerListLength
-├── When calling updateSettings
+│       └── It should emit a SignerListSettingsUpdated event ├── When calling updateSettings
 │   ├── When updateSettings without the permission
 │   │   └── It should revert
-│   ├── When encryptionRegistry is not compatible
-│   │   └── It should revert
+│   ├── When encryptionRegistry is not compatible on updateSettings │   │   └── It should revert
-│   ├── When setting a minSignerListLength lower than the current list size │   │   └── It should revert
+│   ├── When minSignerListLength is lower than the list size on updateSettings │   │   └── It should revert
 │   ├── It set the new encryption registry
 │   ├── It set the new minSignerListLength